What Anchor Text is and What You Should Know About It

 And, of course, make sure your link text is clickable and that it stands out from the rest of your content.
 Otherwise, visitors will be unaware of any link, and it may be considered cheating both the user and the search engine.

 To understand your anchor text issues, you should regularly monitor backlinks.
-You can do it by using SE Ranking’s Backlink Monitoring tool, which gives you a bird’s eye view of your current link building situation, which includes your anchor texts.
+You can do it by using SE Ranking’s Backlink Monitor tool, which gives you a bird’s eye view of your current link building situation, which includes your anchor texts.

 Here, you can add the backlinks you need (you can do this manually with SE Ranking’s Backlink Checker or by using Google Search Console) and monitor any changes in your anchors.
 For instance, let’s say the donor website changed the anchor text of a link leading to your page.
 This change may not be good for your link building strategy, but luckily you can track and deal with situations like these right away.
 Use the tools mentioned above to keep track of your results and analyze the effectiveness of each anchor text.
 They will help you understand how successful your current anchor strategy is and what you need to improve upon to gain better results.